-Review and assessment of erosion and sediment control plans for new land developments in those counties and cities that have signed management agency agreements with the Board will be processed entirely by that county or city.
+Review and assessment of erosion and sediment control plans for new land developments in those counties and cities that have signed management agency agreements with the Regional Water Board will be processed entirely by that county or city.

 Proposed changes to Basin Plan section 5.6, paragraph 1

-Formal specific policies adopted by the Regional Board are presented below according to various categories.
+Formal specific policies adopted by the Regional Water Board are presented below according to various categories.

 Proposed changes to Basin Plan section 5.6.1, header

 5.6.1.
-Area of Special Biological Significance (ASBS)
+Area of Special Biological Significance

 Proposed changes to Basin Plan section 5.6.1, paragraphs 2 and 3

-This policy recommended the State Water Resources Control Board to not designate Terrace Point as an Area of Special Biological Significance.
-The State Board concurred with the Regional Board in Resolution 77-21.
+This policy recommended the State Water Board not designate Terrace Point as an ASBS.
+The State Water Board concurred with the Regional Water Board in Resolution 77-21.

-Further information concerning ASBS areas can be found in Chapter Two.
+Further information concerning ASBS can be found in Chapter Two.

 Proposed changes to Basin Plan section 5.6.2, paragraph 3

-Regional Board adopted prohibition zones for tidal waters can be found under “Waters Subject to Tidal Action” under “Discharge Prohibitions” in this chapter.
+Regional Water Board adopted prohibition zones for tidal waters can be found under “Waters Subject to Tidal Action” under “Discharge Prohibitions” in this chapter.

 Proposed changes to Basin Plan section 5.6.5, paragraphs 2 and 3

-State law allows Regional Boards to waive waste discharge requirements (WDRs) for a specific discharge or types of discharges where it is not against the public interest (California Water Code Section 13269).
+State law allows Regional Water Boards to waive WDRs for a specific discharge or types of discharges where it is not against the public interest (CWC section 13269).
 These waivers are conditional and may be terminated at any time.

-On April 15, 1983, the Regional Board held a public hearing regarding the types and nature of waste discharges considered for waiver.
-Following this hearing, the Regional Board established certain discharges which waived WDRs.
+On April 15, 1983, the Regional Water Board held a public hearing regarding the types and nature of waste discharges considered for waiver.
+Following this hearing, the Regional Water Board established certain discharges which waived WDRs.
 The types of dischargers which may be waived are shown in Appendix A-23.

 Proposed changes to Basin Plan section 5.6.6, paragraph 1

-This policy addresses the manner in which the Regional Board will protect water quality protection and improvement at the most cost effective manner to society.
+This policy addresses the manner in which the Regional Water Board will protect water quality protection and improvement at the most cost effective manner to society.

 Proposed changes to Basin Plan Appendix A-2, cover page

-Statement of Policy with Respect to Maintaining High Quality of Waters in California (Anti-degradation Policy).
-State Water Board Resolution No. 68-16.
+Statement of Policy with Respect to Maintaining High Quality of Waters in California (Antidegradation Policy).
+State Water Board Resolution 68-16.

 Proposed changes to Basin Plan Appendix A-17, cover page

-Adopting Amendments to the Water Quality Control Plan And Requesting Approval from the State Water Resources Control Board, Resolution No. R3-89-04 amendment by Resolution No. R3-2005-0013.
+Adopting Amendments to the Water Quality Control Plan And Requesting Approval from the State Water Resources Control Board, Resolution R3-89-04 amendment by Resolution R3-2005-0013.

 Proposed changes to Basin Plan Appendix A-18, cover page

-Recommendation to the State Water Resources Control Board Concerning the Designation of Terrace Point in Santa Cruz County as an Area of Special Biological Significance, Resolution No. R3-76-10.
+Recommendation to the State Water Resources Control Board Concerning the Designation of Terrace Point in Santa Cruz County as an Area of Special Biological Significance, Resolution R3-76-10.

 Proposed changes to Basin Plan Appendix A-20, cover page

-Regarding Marina County Water District’s Petition to Delete the Southern Monterey Bay Discharge Prohibition Zones from the Basin Plan, Resolution No. R3-79-06.
+Regarding Marina County Water District’s Petition to Delete the Southern Monterey Bay Discharge Prohibition Zones from the Basin Plan, Resolution R3-79-06.

 Proposed changes to Basin Plan Appendix A-21, cover page

-Certification of Santa Cruz County’s Wastewater Management Program for the San Lorenzo River Watershed, Resolution No. R3-87-04.
+Certification of Santa Cruz County’s Wastewater Management Program for the San Lorenzo River Watershed, Resolution R3-87-04.

 Proposed changes to Basin Plan Appendix A-25, cover page

-Appreciation for Discharger Compliance, Resolution No. R3-93-04.
+Appreciation for Discharger Compliance, Resolution R3-93-04.

 Proposed changes to Basin Plan Appendix A-30, cover page

-Loso Osos Baywood Park Individual and Community Sewage Disposal System Prohibition Area, Resolution No. R3-83-13.
+Loso Osos Baywood Park Individual and Community Sewage Disposal System Prohibition Area, Resolution R3-83-13.

 Environmental Analysis